Charting the new physics through one-loop effects in the muon magnetic dipole moment: Contributions to for the canonical interactions

 \subsection{Different representations of the loop functions}

-After integrating out the loop particles, we can obtain the results of loop functions $I_{LL(LR)}^{f(S)}$ and $L_{LL(LR)}^{f(V)}$, which can be exhibited in different forms.
-Here, we impose three definitions of the loop function representations.
+After integrating out the loop particles, we can obtain the results of loop functions $I_{LL(LR)}^{f(S)}$ and $L_{LL(LR)}^{f(V)}$, which can be expressed in various forms.
+Below, we define three distinct representations of these loop functions.

 \begin{itemize}[itemindent=0em, leftmargin=10pt, listparindent=1em]